 Eating chia seeds for breakfast can help improve digestion and control blood sugar.

-Chia seeds are unique in that they contain both soluble and insoluble fiber.
-This fiber adds bulk to stools and helps them retain water, thus preventing constipation.
+Chia seeds contain both soluble and insoluble fiber.
+This fiber increases stool bulk and helps stool retain water, thereby preventing constipation.
 The nutrients in chia seeds also help lower cholesterol, control blood sugar levels, and reduce the risk of certain cancers.

 A study published in the journal Food Science and Nutrition found that omega-3, fiber, and protein in chia seeds can help reduce triglycerides and increase "good" HDL cholesterol.
-Meanwhile, fiber, unsaturated fats, and phenolic compounds in chia seeds when entering the intestine will slow down the absorption of starch into the blood, thereby helping to control blood sugar.
+Meanwhile, fiber, unsaturated fat, and phenolic compounds in chia seeds, when entering the intestine, will slow down the absorption of starch into the blood, thereby helping to control blood sugar.
 The next content of this article will be on the health page on December 21.

 Discover more surprising benefits of a few cups of coffee a day